Skip to main content

 But what exactly do those parenting responsibilities entail?
 Recent Illinois law has done away with terms like custody and visitation, preferring instead to divide custody into decision-making responsibilities and parenting time.

-- Decision-making responsibilities, also known as legal custody, refers to important decisions about your child’s upbringing such as education, religion, and healthcare.
+• Decision-making responsibilities, also known as legal custody, refer to important decisions about your child’s upbringing, such as education, religion, and healthcare.

 Both parenting time and decision-making responsibilities can either be shared by you and your child’s other spouse, or not.
 The exact way in which these responsibilities are split up is usually outlined in a parenting agreement or legal child custody order.
 These documents may include a placement schedule, which will outline how much time per week or month your child will spend with each parent.